Peter-Kung/Line_talk_statistic/README.md

 - The program could generate chart about room information each user.

 ## Features
-- Compare speak ratio in the chat room
+- Compare speak ratio in the chat room.
-- Compare word of speak ratio in the chat room
+- Compare word of speak ratio in the chat room.
-- Compare setiment grade for each user in the chat room
+- Compare setiment grade for each user in the chat room.

 ## Setiment Analysis
 In this feature,  class `Sentance_parser` use snowNLP package, and use `sentiments()` to determine each sentence's setiment grade.
-In the end, class `Sentance_parser` sum up all grades and plot box graph, providing graph data could be analyzed by user.
+In the end, class `Sentance_parser` assemble all grades into a list and plot box graph, providing graph data could be analyzed by user.

 Here is the table of sentiment grade level: